dawpitech/r-type/rtype-network-protocol.md

 2. **Gameplay Phase (UDP)**: Real-time game state synchronization and player input transmission
 3. **Termination Phase (TCP)**: Session cleanup and final score transmission

+In parallel, the TCP connection is used for asynchronous communication, such as the chat system.

 ## Communication Flow

 ```mermaid